-It is acknowledged that whilst the longitudinal design enabled researchers to consider the trajectory of sleep parameters and subjectively defined sleep disorders in a high-risk rare syndrome, this approach did limit the sample to those who were able and motivated to take part in a comprehensive at-home sleep assessment, twice.
-Several families were not able to commit to such an extensive study having already participated three years previously, and one participant with SMS whose family did want to participate again struggled to tolerate the actiwatch three years later.
-Therefore, the data presented here may reflect the sleep profiles of only the most motivated families, or the children with the least sensory difficulties or 'challenging' behaviour at bedtime.
-However, given the range of reliable gains and declines on several measures of child behaviour and adaptive ability, alongside individual changes to sleep parameters, this seems somewhat unlikely.
-Retention of TD children across both timepoints was also a challenge, with only twenty-three complete actigraphy assessments at both $T^1$ and $T^2$ and seventeen of these from male participants.
-As age was the priority variable for matching, this therefore meant that a disproportionate number of males were included in the control sample and 5 females with SMS had to be matched to males.
+It is acknowledged that while the longitudinal design enabled researchers to consider the trajectory of sleep parameters and subjectively defined sleep disorders in a high-risk rare syndrome, this approach did limit the sample to those who were able and motivated to take part in a comprehensive at-home sleep assessment, twice.
+Several families were not able to commit to such an extensive study having already participated 3 years previously, and one participant with SMS whose family did want to participate again struggled to tolerate the actiwatch 3 years later.
+Therefore, the data presented here may reflect the sleep profiles of only the most motivated families, or the children with the least sensory difficulties or "challenging" behavior at bedtime.
+However, given the range of reliable gains and declines on several measures of child behavior and adaptive ability, alongside individual changes to sleep parameters, this seems somewhat unlikely.
+Retention of TD children across both timepoints was also a challenge, with only 23 complete actigraphy assessments at both T1 and T2 and 17 of these from male participants.
+As age was the priority variable for matching, this, therefore, meant that a disproportionate number of males were included in the control sample and five females with SMS had to be matched to males.
 This imbalance in participants' sex may have influenced the extent of the differences between the SMS and TD groups.
 Further research should explore the potential role of sex differences in sleep parameters in SMS.
 Furthermore, the design of the study, a longitudinal analysis of sleep in children with SMS, meant that it was not possible to consider individuals under the age of 4 or over 15 at either time point.
-Therefore, the data do not reflect poor sleep at every age of childhood, and some older children recruited at $T^1$ could not be included at $T^2$ , limiting the sample size and application of the findings to change over time in children aged 4-15 only.
+Therefore, the data do not reflect poor sleep at every age of childhood, and some older children recruited at T1 could not be included at T2, limiting the sample size and application of the findings to change over time in children aged 4 to 15 only.
 Further research should investigate the sleep profiles of both younger and older individuals with SMS to delineate a sleep trajectory across the full lifespan.

-The size of the sample was modest, due to the rarity of the syndrome and some attrition over the 3-year data collection period, which did limit the analysis approaches that could be undertaken in this study (for example, planned regression analyses could not be conducted to predict changes to sleep parameters at $T^2$ ).
+The size of the sample was modest, due to the rarity of the syndrome and some attrition over the 3-year data collection period, which did limit the analysis approaches that could be undertaken in this study (e.g. planned regression analyses could not be conducted to predict changes to sleep parameters at T2).
 The remaining frequentist analyses should be interpreted with appropriate caution until future studies have replicated these findings in larger samples.
 However, a key strength of the present study is the application of Bayesian approaches, which allow quantification of the support for the null versus alternative hypotheses even in small samples.
-Bayesian statistics have recently been applied to sleep research in individuals with autism [see $^{63}$ ] and may be beneficial for future studies of other neurodevelopmental conditions where recruitment and retention of large sample sizes may be particularly difficult.
+Bayesian statistics have recently been applied to sleep research in individuals with autism [63] and may be beneficial for future studies of other neurodevelopmental conditions where recruitment and retention of large sample sizes may be particularly difficult.